wcraigtrader/ogp/README.md

 This project is intended to measure performance of OrientDB under specific conditions.
-Those conditions are similar to those of a proprietary application that is much larger and complex, and not sharable.
+Those conditions are similar to those of a proprietary application that is much larger and more complex, and **not** sharable.

 ## Usage